There’s nothing more magical than a photo shoot in the snow, so why not embrace the winter wonderland when planning your engagement photos?

 Strategize Staying Warm

 Shooting in the winter in New York City is undeniably romantic.
 Jon and Brittani Hon, founders of The Hons, suggest planning out your engagement session to strategize staying warm.
-“We enjoy starting these sessions inside, either at a café, bar, or inside of the couple’s apartment,” they say.
+“We enjoy starting these sessions inside, either at a café, a bar, or inside of the couple’s apartment,” they say.
 “We move to a second location after getting all bundled up to get those iconic outdoor shots looking warm and cozy...and we are sure to always keep moving!"

 Dress the Part